 Understanding the fundamentals: Kaizen and value stream mapping

-Kaizen represents the philosophy of continuous improvement that originated from Japanese manufacturing practices, particularly the Toyota Production System.
+Kaizen represents the philosophy of incremental improvement that originated from Japanese manufacturing practices, particularly the Toyota Production System.
 This methodology emphasizes gradual, ongoing enhancements involving all employees in refining operations to optimize productivity.
 The five core principles include:

 Customer understanding